mwoolery/project-charter-template/index.md

 ## Stories by Role

 User Stories by above mentioned user roles

-1."I want to be able to find information about the Hughes Fieldhouse, be able to contact the Fieldhouse team if I need help or if I am interested in Reserving the field, and I want to be able understand the experience provided by the Fieldhouse.
+1. "I want to be able to find information about the Hughes Fieldhouse, be able to contact the Fieldhouse team if I need help or if I am interested in Reserving the field, and I want to be able understand the experience provided by the Fieldhouse.
 I want to do this all in 3 clicks or less."
 2. "I want to do everything that the general user would want to do, but I also would like to provide some real time information to the site, that way people can feel like they are here, even if they are not."

 Stories will be maintained in JIRA.